jfspps/howtos/Java/LambdaFunctionsAndFunctionalInterfaces.md

 ## Functional interfaces

-Java 8 also introduced _functional interfaces_: interfaces with only one abstract method.
-Lambda functions are defined in the context of the functional interface that they refer to and then executed elsewhere.
-A functional interface can have any number of ```default``` (i.e. implemented) methods.
+Java 8 introduced _functional interfaces_: interfaces with only one abstract method.
+The abstract method is normally defined in terms of a lambda function.
+What makes functional interfaces unique is that they can have any number of ```default``` (i.e. implemented) methods.
+First we cover how to write a Functional Interface and more commonly how to use the out-of-the-box interfaces available.

 ```java
 interface FunctionalInt {